eerii/mermelada/README.md

 ### prerequisites

+**C++20 Compiler**

+The latest version of `clang` or `gcc` is recommended.
+On MacOS, you only need Xcode Command Line Tools.
+On Linux, check that the version provided is recent, using `gcc --version`.
+If it is not installed, for Ubuntu you can use `apt install build-essential`.
+On Windows, you can use `mingw64`, which is equivalent to `gcc`, or a tool like Visual Studio.

 **CMake**

 `Cmake` is our build system of choice.
 You can download it from the [official website](https://cmake.org/download/), which is probably the easiest way.
 If you are on MacOS and have homebrew installed, you can simply do `brew install cmake`.
 There is also a Debian/Ubuntu [repository](https://apt.kitware.com).